Jayian1890/DHT_Hunter/docs/metadata_acquisition_enhancements.md

-# DHT-Hunter Metadata Acquisition System Enhancements
+# BitScrape Metadata Acquisition System Enhancements

 ## Overview

-This document describes the enhancements made to the DHT-Hunter metadata acquisition system.
+This document describes the enhancements made to the BitScrape metadata acquisition system.
 The system has been improved to increase the success rate of metadata acquisition for BitTorrent info hashes by implementing multiple acquisition methods, connection pooling, NAT traversal, and tracker integration.

 ## Table of Contents